On rationality for $C_2$-cofinite vertex operator algebras: Preliminaries

 for $w_1\in W_1$, $w_2\in W_2$, $w_3\in W_3$, where $\overline{\cA_{W_1,W_2,W_3}}$ denotes the obvious extension of $\cA_{W_1,W_2,W_3}$ to algebraic completions. \end{itemize} \begin{rem} The associativity isomorphisms are independent of the choice of $r_1,r_2\in\RR$ because the subset of $(r_1,r_2)\in(\RR^\times)^2$ defined by the condition $r_1>r_2>r_1-r_2>0$ is simply connected (see \cite[Proposition 3.32]{CKM1}). \end{rem}

 The general assumptions on the category $\cC$ of $V$-modules that were used in \cite{HLZ1}-\cite{HLZ8} to construct braided tensor category structure are rather extensive.
-Nevertheless, as mentioned above, \cite{Hu-C2} shows that they hold when $V$ is $\NN$-graded $C_2$-cofinite and $\cC$ is the full category of grading-restricted generalized $V$-modules.
+Nevertheless, by \cite{Hu-C2}, they hold when $V$ is $\NN$-graded $C_2$-cofinite and $\cC$ is the full category of grading-restricted generalized $V$-modules.
 Thus in this case $\cC$ is a braided tensor category with a twist, as described above.